onzfonz/comp227/src/content/3/en/part3c.md

 [without the modifications](https://mongoosejs.com/docs/api/model.html#model_Model-findByIdAndUpdate).
 We added the optional `{ new: true }` parameter, which will cause our event handler to be called with the new modified document instead of the original.

-After testing the backend directly with Postman and the VS Code REST client, we can verify that it seems to work.
+After testing the backend directly with Postman and the Webstorm REST client, we can verify that it seems to work.
 The frontend also appears to work with the backend using the database.

 You can find the code for our current application in its entirety in the *part3-5* branch of